 Marilyn Moonan, RN, MSN, CPN, CCTN Education Coordinator, Surgical Programs

-MyPassport is improves the inpatient experience for patients and their guardians by providing organized and personalized access to their medical information, their care delivery team and comprehension of the care and plan during their stay at Boston Children’s Hospital.
-After a successful paper based pilot demonstrating significantly improved satisfaction, MyPassport was re-designed and enhanced as a mobile app and piloted on an inpatient floor with great results.
-Plans are in place to expand MyPassport at Boston Children’s Hospitals.
+MyPassport improves the inpatient experience for patients and their guardians by providing organized and personalized access to their medical information and their care delivery team and also fosters comprehension of their care and plan during their stay at Boston Children’s.
+After a successful paper-based pilot demonstrating significantly improved satisfaction, MyPassport was re-designed and enhanced as a mobile app and piloted on an inpatient floor with great results.
+Plans are in place to expand MyPassport at Boston Children’s.

 Care Transition: Patient Follow up After Discharge - DisCo

-Dr. Vincent Chiang, MD Chief Children's Hospital Inpatient Service (CHIPS) Director
+Vincent Chiang, MD, Chief Children's Hospital Inpatient Service (CHIPS) Director

 Fabienne Bourgeois, MD, MPH

-A secure, mobile solution to replace the current paper processes for clinical team members’ managing and sharing task related to patient care.
+This secure, mobile solution replaces the current paper processes for clinical team members’ managing and sharing tasks related to patient care.
 The paper versions can be cumbersome to manage, keep up to date and share across the team.
-The collaborative mobile software solution retrieves basic patient data from the electronic medical record to organize, track and manage the care for the patients while an inpatient at Boston Children’s Hospital.
-Collaborative Task Lists enhances how task lists are managed across a distributed team to improve cross team coordination and improve security by replacing paper and improve access to real time information.
+The collaborative mobile software solution retrieves basic patient data from the electronic medical record to organize, track and manage care for inpatients at Boston Children’s.
+Collaborative Task Lists replace paper and enhance how task lists are managed across a distributed team to improve cross-team coordination, security and access to real-time information.

 Catalyst Consulting Award: Wayfinding App for Mobile Devices- MyWay

-Simplifying the experience for patients and their families to navigate within the walls of Boston Children’s, a wayfinding mobile app was built to help visitors to find their way to clinic or other areas within the hospital.
+Simplifying the experience for patients and their families to navigate within the walls of Boston Children’s, the wayfinding mobile app helps visitors to find their way to clinic or other areas within the hospital.
 The FIT team consulted on the technology specifications and design of this pilot.
 Consulting is complete and the internal pilot of the wayfinding app was built and successfully deployed by Marketing and Communications to the patient/family community.